YunxinLi/Multimodal-Context-Reasoning/README.md

 For some .zip files, you should unzip them in the current path, which contain some modified codes.

 For the used Oscar-base version and pretrained phrase-level alignment model, you can download them from the [HuggingFace Hub](https://huggingface.co/YunxinLi)

+For preprocessing data, you can also download from the [ModCR_checkpoints](https://huggingface.co/YunxinLi) in HuggingFace Hub.

 ## Training